1923–24 Egyptian parliamentary election: Aftermath

 The Wafd Party's resounding victory meant that King Fuad I had no choice but to ask Zaghloul to form a new government.
 He did so on 27 January, and Zaghloul was named Prime Minister of Egypt.
 The Wafd felt it had a mandate to conclude a treaty with the United Kingdom that would assure Egypt complete independence.
 As prime minister, Zaghloul carefully selected a cross-section of Egyptian society for his cabinet, which he called the "People's Ministry".
-On 15 March 1924, King Fuad opened the first Egyptian constitutional parliament amid national rejoicing.
+On 15 March 1924 King Fuad opened the first constitutional parliament amid national rejoicing.
 The Wafdist government did not last long, however.

-On 19 November 1924, Sir Lee Stack, the British governor general of Sudan and commander of the Egyptian Army, was assassinated in Cairo.
+On 19 November 1924 Lee Stack, the British governor general of Sudan and commander of the Egyptian Army, was assassinated in Cairo.
 The assassination was one of a series of killings of British officials that had begun in 1920.
 Viscount Allenby, the British High Commissioner to Egypt, considered Stack an old and trusted friend.
 He was thus determined to avenge the crime and in the process humiliate the Wafd and destroy its credibility in Egypt.
 Allenby demanded that Egypt apologize, prosecute the assailants, pay a £500,000 indemnity, withdraw all troops from Sudan, consent to an unlimited increase of irrigation in Sudan and end all opposition to the capitulations (Britain's demand of the right to protect foreign interests in the country).
 Zaghloul wanted to resign rather than accept the ultimatum, but Allenby presented it to him before Zaghloul could offer his resignation to the king.
 Zaghloul and his cabinet decided to accept the first four terms but to reject the last two.
 On 24 November, after ordering the Ministry of Finance to pay the indemnity, Zaghloul resigned.
+Parliament was dissolved on 24 December 1924.
 He died three years later.